Atishya-jain/String_Index/README.md

  - Then there are 2 test case evaluations, in which we add random queries with some probability where writes have somewhat lower probability.
 I made a wrapper function that handles the queries and returns the results.
  - We can compare the time taken for both the sequential resolution of the queries and parallel resolution to see which take more time.
  - We can also compare the end trees after both sequential and parallel query resoultion is over.
 If there is no query like removal of a huge amount of tree that can make a significant difference on the basis of its execution order, there should be same strings available with the trees.
+ - Test cases are small for visualisation purposes.
+We can increase the number of random queries to test the timings of parallel and sequential operations.
+But for large query sets, as they are random end tree usually ends up empty as there are a lot of empty string prefix/suffix queries to delete them.
+One can play around with the probabilities to fix that for simulation

 # Author
  - Atishya Jain